DMX Dip Switch Calculator - Work It Out For Yourself!

 Many intelligent lighting fixtures and effects use LCD displays and complex menu functions to allow setting to be changed.
 Although now less common, even on cheaper fixtures, setting DIP switches to a binary DMX address is still required.
 But do you really need a Dip Switch Calculator?

 Digital 4u2 has flagged up the future release of some new lighting design software and has released a free Dip Switch Calculator as a taster.
 The calculator is particularly useful as it can be used to work out the DMX Dip Switch settings for High End fixtures including the Trackspot.
 High End fixtures use a different system for setting their dip switches.
 Although now quite old, the Trackspot was built to last is still quite common.
 The Dip Switch Calculator also gives switch settings for “standard” binary DMX addressing.
-The Digital 4u2 software page is here or you can download the calculator.

 How do you work out binary dip switch settings without a calculator?